 To read all the latest news, click here.

 Planning & Zoning Department

-The Planning and Zoning Department is responsible for the administering and maintaining of the City of St. Joseph Zoning Ordinance, Sign Ordinance, Subdivision Ordinance and the 2016 Master Plan.
-It works closely with Building, Engineering, Public Safety and Public Works Departments in the enforcement of the documents and provides technical assistance to the public and development community regarding local regulations.
+It works closely with Assessing, Engineering, Inspections, Public Safety and Public Works Departments in the enforcement of the documents and provides technical assistance to the public and development community regarding local regulations.

-The Planning and Zoning Department also provides staff support to the Planning Commission and Zoning Board of Appeals.
+The Community Development Department also provides staff support to the Brownfield Redevelopment Authority, Downtown Development Authority, Planning Commission and Zoning Board of Appeals.

 - Year One Activity Update dated 7/6/2017 (2016 - 2017)

 - 2020 Fee Schedule